mwzig/virtual-pet/README.md

 	add a weight attribute - increase when eat, decrease when walk or play add a favorite toy attribute
-	add a catchFrisbee method (return true if pet catches frisbee) maybe a win the prize in a frisbee competition based on a random number
+	add a catchFrisbee method (return true if pet catches frisbee) add a win the prize in a frisbee competition method based on a random number